Boeing agrees to pay $2.5B+ to settle criminal fraud charges over 737 MAX

 Under the terms of the agreement, Boeing must pay:

-- And $500 million to a fund to compensate the heirs, relatives, and legal beneficiaries of the 346 passengers who died in the two MAX crashes: Lion Air Flight 610 and Ethiopian Airlines Flight 302.
+- $500 million to a fund to compensate the heirs, relatives, and legal beneficiaries of the 346 passengers who died in the two MAX crashes: Lion Air Flight 610 and Ethiopian Airlines Flight 302.

 The FBI’s Special Agent in Charge at the agency’s Chicago Field Office, Emmerson Buie Jr., said these penalties “demonstrate the consequences of failing to be fully transparent with government regulators.”